 NOPE.
 If you just can't start with dried beans, rinse a couple of cans of beans.
 Whisk together that

 amazing vinaigrette, prep the veggies, and get your partner to grill them. 😀 Haha.
 That's what I do. 😉 Then toss it all together in a bowl.

-Shortcuts you ask?
-Well, I prefer to char my own red bell pepper, but piquillo or roasted red peppers in a jar are definitely a fine substitute.
+Canned beans obviously cut the time substantially.
+Make sure you rinse and drain well.
+I prefer to char my own red bell pepper, but piquillo or roasted red peppers in a jar are definitely a fine substitute.
 Capers are a must in this recipe, so

 pretty please don't omit them.
 ANCHOVIES.
 This is a Provençal dish, and the flavor of the anchovies, lemon, and herbs are imperative.
 I hope you'll include the anchovies in the vinaigrette!

 Cooked navy beans, cannelini beans, great northern beans, lima beans are great substitutions for flageolet beans!